JRB-Useless-Inventions/WebSocket-Control-System/README.md

 {"property" : "on"}
 ```

-From here the endpoint application will recieve a JSON Object in a similar style to that of the C# Object.
+From here the endpoint application will recieve a JSON Object in a similar style to that of the C# Schema Object.